-NOTES FOR THE WEEK OF 18 JANUARY
+NOTES FOR THE WEEK OF 17 MAY

 I hope all your classes are going well.
 Keep working hard.
 Ask questions.
 Be patient with yourself and everyone.
 Your folks are giving you a great opportunity to get an education.
 This is your education: please take control of and make the most of it.
 Keep following all the health directives in school and at home.
 Stay well.
 However long this pandemic lasts, I promise we will make the most of the time.
 Be present to this moment.
-Have a good weekend and great week ahead.
+Have a good vacation and great week ahead.
 Take care.
 God bless us all.